barchart/alerting-service-public/docs/content/quick_start.md

 * a mechanism to generate JWT tokens, and
 * a mechanism to send (and receive) data to (and from) the backend.

+### Using the API

+If you bypass this SDK entirely and work with the REST interface directly, you don't need to perform a "connect" action.
+Each HTTP request is independently authorized by the backend.
+You simply need to include a JWT token in the _Authorization_ header of each request.

 ### Using the SDK

 The SDK provides an easy-to-use, promise-based mechanism for sending (and receiving) data.
 It does not require you to have knowledge of the transport layer.